mikoto2000/devcontainer.vim/README_en.md

 - On amd64, alpine-based containers cannot be used.
 - On macOS, only arm64 containers can be used.
 - If you use NeoVim on macOS, you can only use the system-installed NeoVim.
+  If a system installed NeoVim cannot be detected, Vim will be launched instead.

 ## Install: